xenocrat/crc-php/README.md

 ## What is this?

-CRC-PHP is a PHP class implementing CRC-8/16/24/32 algorithms.
+CRC-PHP is a PHP class implementing bitwise CRC-8/16/24/32/64 algorithms.

 ## Requirements

 * PHP 8.0+
+* CRC-32 and CRC-64 methods require a 64-bit build of PHP.

 ## Usage